The Chart Of Accounts Is Designed To

 5. Supporting Decision-Making

-Ultimately, the goal of financial reporting is to provide information that supports informed decision-making.
-The chart of accounts plays a crucial role in this process by providing a clear and accurate picture of the company's financial performance and position.
+When all is said and done, the goal of financial reporting is to provide information that supports informed decision-making.
+The chart of accounts is key here in this process by providing a clear and accurate picture of the company's financial performance and position.

 • Strategic Planning: The COA provides insights into the company's strengths and weaknesses, which can inform strategic planning.